 Magnetic Video (1977-1979)

 1977 - Magnetic Video Corporation.
-The companies' success started when they licensed 50 titles from the production company- 20th Century Fox.
-They first distributed the titles in VHS And Betamax.
-It really gained traction when video stores were created, and the VHS and Betamax tapes could be rented out, so more consumers could afford to watch the movies at home.
+The companies' success started when they licensed 100 titles from the production company- 20th Century Fox.
+They first distributed the titles in Betamax and then VHS.
+It really gained traction when video stores were created in the early 80s and distributors allowed video stores to rent instead of sell only, this allowed more consumers to be able to afford to watch the movies at home.
 Most Video Stores even had a VCR for rent because purchasing one was too much to afford for the average income.
 Also, mail in video stores were created, so anyone in the United States could access VHS or Betamax tapes.
 Magnetic Video started even having success in Australia, and the United Kingdom.

 20th Century Fox (March 1979- May 1982)